mcmtroffaes/homepage/posts/2013-08-24-the-list-monad.markdown

    return (x + y ^ 3)
 ```

-The `return` function transforms a value into a container
+The `return`{.haskell} function transforms a value into a container
 (or, a monad, if you like), and for lists, it is defined as

 ``` {.sourceCode .haskell}